IELTS ACADEMIC WRITING TASK

 The task instructions give you information about the question telling you how to mention the content in detail in your essay.
 You may be asked to submit figure and present results, justify an opinion or estimate substantiation and ideas.
 It’s important that you complete the task precisely using appropriate ideas and illustrations to support your position.
 Your ideas should be organized easily, using paragraphs for each idea.
 You must write a minimum of 250 words or more.

 You’re assessed on your capability to follow English essay-writing conventions to organize and link information in a coherent way using language correctly and clearly to express your ideas and opinions.

-- Let us first understand the frequently asked questions with regard to IELTS Writing:-
+Let us first understand the frequently asked questions with regard to IELTS Academy Writing Task:-

 - Frequently I’ve come across the question wherein the candidates are on a cross road whether to select the computer-based IELTS or the pen-paper-based IELTS:

 If you choose to complete your IELTS test on a computer, you will do the Reading, Listening, and Writing parts of the test using a computer.
 The IELTS Speaking test remains the same, with a face-to-face interview with an examiner.
 The Speaking test will be completed either just before, or just after the Reading, Listening, and Writing tests.

 If you take IELTS on paper, you will complete the Reading, Listening, and Writing parts on paper.
 The Speaking test is completed in a face-to-face interview with an IELTS examiner, and this can be done one week before or after your test date.
 In the IELTS on the paper test, the Writing, Reading, and Listening tests are all completed on the same day with no breaks between each test.

 Speaking tests for both paper and computer are face-to-face with an examiner.
 This is the best way to measure your speaking skills as it takes a more realistic approach: a one-on-one conversation.